Tsun0193/nxGREG/documents/extract-entity-relationships-contract-list.md

 ### Format
 Output must be a valid JSON file containing one top-level array: `relationships`.

+**IMPORTANT:** The format is Neo4j-compatible with flattened properties.
+Neo4j does NOT support nested property objects, so all properties must be at the top level of each relationship object.

 ### File Name
 `json/contract-list-cross-layer-relationships.json`

 ### JSON Structure
+The format is Neo4j-compatible with flattened properties (no nested `properties` layer):

 ```json
 {
   "relationships": [